Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 ### Many devices

-Even if it's all computers we can differentiate two types of devices:
+Even if they are all computers we can differentiate two types of devices:

 #### The client